Odin-SMR/hermod/Documentation/odin.hermod.rst

 A "job" is defined from the look up in the previous section.
 Information about the processing is sent to a queue for later execution.
-The Resource system that handles the queue and the execution nodes in the computing cluster (``glass``,``larimar``,``titanite``,``...``) is Torque_.
+The Resource system that handles the queue and the execution nodes in the computing cluster (``glass``, ``larimar``, ``titanite``, ``...``) is Torque_.

 Basically the "job" is a shell script sent to another machine for execution.

 The script ``run processor`` puts  the shell script in queue with different input parameters to run on the computee nodes.

 Processing
 __________

 The ``hermodprocessor``-script executes the main-function in ``odin.hermod.processor``-module.
-This module looks in the database to find level1b records which not have as many corresponding level2 records as hermod expects.
+This module looks in the database to find level1b records that do not have as many corresponding level2 records as Hermod expects.

-When Hermod detects a job to run - Hermod sends a wrapped Qsmr job to the processing cluster and collects the results and puts them in the database and the file system.
+When Hermod detects a job to run Hermod sends a wrapped Qsmr job to the processing cluster, collects the results and puts them in the database and the file system.

 Troubleshooting
 ===============